aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/merging-and-unmerging-cells/detect-merged-cells-in-a-worksheet/_index.md

             // Get merged areas
             const areas = wkSheet.cells.mergedAreas;

-            // Check if areas is null or not if (!areas || areas.length === 0) {
+            // Check if areas are null or empty if (!areas || areas.length === 0) {
                 console.warn("No merged areas to unmerge.");
                 resultDiv.innerHTML = '<p style="color: orange;">No merged areas to unmerge.</p>';